Nolab0/dropbox-rag/README.md

-# Technical assignment for TowardsChange
-## Minimal RAG API with Dropbox Integration
+# Minimal RAG API with Dropbox Integration

 This project implements a Retrieval-Augmented Generation (RAG) API that integrates with Dropbox to process and analyze documents.
 The system allows users to upload documents to Dropbox and query them using natural language.